dumitrescustefan/RoWordNet/README.md

 word = 'arbore'
 synset_ids = wn.synsets(literal=word)
 ```
 Eash synset has a unique ID, and most operations work with IDs.
-Here, ``wn.synsets(word)`` returns a list of synsets that contain word 'arbore' or None if the word is not found.
+Here, ``wn.synsets(word)`` returns a list of synsets that contain word 'arbore' or an empty list if the word is not found.

+Please note that the Romanian WordNet also contains words (literals) that are actually expressions like "tren\_de\_marfă", and searching for "tren" will also find this synset.

-##### Print information about a synset
+##### Get a synset

 Calling ``wn.print_synset(id)`` prints all available info of a particular synset.